 You might want this beefy +80 SP accessory on your mage early on.
 I wouldn’t go too far out of your way to get it, but luckily for you they’re actually pretty easy to come by.
 You can get one in Bolderfall, Marsalim and Northreach.
 Borderfall is the earliest, and if you’ve been picking up the other items in this guide, you’ll also be headed to Marsalim and Northreach anyway, so might as well grab some extras.
 You only probably need one though.
 I’m not sure getting multiples is worth the time investment in terms of save scumming.

-That about does it for the best equipment to steal in Octopath Traveler.
+That about does it for the Octopath Traveler Stealing Guide.
 Obviously there are more things you can steal in Octopath Traveler, but those are the best things you can steal.

 Be sure to visit the Games Section for more content like this and click here for more game guides for Octopath Traveler.